 "Bel Ami" is a close adaptation of Guy de Maupassant's classic tale of one man's meteoric rise on the Parisian social ladder, a climb he makes by exploiting the society's most important women.
 Robert Pattinson is the central character; the women are Christina Ricci (Clotilde de Marelle), Uma Thurman (Madeleine Forestier), Kristin Scott Thomas (Virginie Walters) and Holliday Grainger (Suzanne Rousset).
-The conversation at the Berlin Film Festival press conference centered on the film's star, a virgin to the film festival world whose answers relied on embarrassed smirks.
-(We bet he'll get that fixed for the next one.)

 Here's Pattinson's take on playing rake Georges Duroy in Declan Donnellan and Nick Ormerod's "Bel Ami," which Columbia Pictures will release next month.